hackclub/hackclub/workshops/collaborative_sketch/README.md

 firebase.initializeApp(config);
 ```

 After copying the code snippet above, head back to Firebase and select the `Auth` tab on the left-hand side.
-Select `SET UP SIGN-IN METHOD`, and click `ADD DOMAIN`.
+Select `SET UP SIGN-IN METHOD` from the top menu bar, and click `ADD DOMAIN`.
 Enter `preview.c9users.io` and click `ADD`.

 Next, go to the `Database` tab on the left-hand side.
 Within the `Database` tab, we're going to select `Rules`.
 Here we'll set database permissions for reading and writing to `true`.
 ```json